UPDATED 3/28/2022. For a few race day options, check out our Best Wide Foot Plated Running Shoes review as well.

-PSA: This is Jarrett’s wide shoe roundup and this is a safe space.
+PSA: This is Jarrett’s wide foot running shoe roundup, and this is a safe space.
 As all wide foot runners know, we’ve been shunned for far too long.
 There are dozens of us, dammit!
-So this a place where my fellow wide fam can view all the good options that work for us folk who can’t squish into those “normal” width shoes.
+So this is a place where my fellow wide fam can view all the good options that work for us folk who can’t squish into those “normal” width shoes.

-These are all shoes that I’ve run in for the first eight months of 2020.
 Now, this is technically not a “Best Of” list (although my favorite shoes are indeed in here).
-This is a list of almost every wide shoe I’ve run in that’s currently available.
+Instead, this is a list of almost every wide shoe that I’ve run in that’s currently available.
 I’ll give you the good, the bad, and everything in-between.
-Some shoes will have links to my full review, and others will be brief summaries of shoes I have worn but received after others on our team reviewed it (turns out very few companies care about doing pre-production runs of wide shoes).
+Some shoes will have links to my full review, and others will offer summaries of shoes I have worn but received after others on our team reviewed them (it turns out very few companies care about doing pre-production runs of wide shoes).

 We’ll keep updating this list throughout the year (organized alphabetically, btw), so check back for new additions from time to time.
 Should you have any questions or shoe requests, leave a comment below or hit me up on the gram!

 - Weighs 9.6 oz. for a US M10.5

 - 0 mm drop (28 in heel, 28 in toe)